Listen to this article now

 In two-thirds of the world, people squat when they use the toilet.
 This position helps reduce strain and prevents colon-related problems like constipation.
 Squatty Potty provides consumers with a stool that allows them to comfortably assume this healthier position.
 During their first year of business, Squatty Potty cofounder Bobby Edwards claims they sold $1 million in products thanks to an appearance on The Dr. Oz Show.
 Their second year they sold $2.7 million and had sold $2 million in their first 2 quarters alone before Bobby and his mother Judy made their pitch on Shark Tank.
 Lori Greiner invested in Squatty Potty for $350,000 at 10% because she believed the product could help millions of people.
 Today Squatty Potty has partnered with Crohn’s & Colitis Foundation and Susan G. Komen to help improve bathroom health around the world.
 Squatty Potty has made $164 million since 2011.

 What do people do with the hundred of photos they have stored on their smartphones?
 “Absolutely nothing,” says cofounders Julie and Brian Whiteman.
 That’s why they developed Groovebook, an app that allows subscribers to create monthly photo books from their phones at just $3.99/month.
 Sharks Mark Cuban and Kevin O’Leary offered a $150,000 investment in exchange for 80% of the licensing profits.
 Nine months after their Shark Tank appearance, more than 200 million photos were uploaded on Groovebook and their subscription base grew by 1,400%.
+This success can be attributed, in part, to the convenience and user-friendly features of the iOS platform.
 In 2014, Groovebook was acquired by Shuttefly for $14.5 million.

 Bed bugs are crawling all over people’s homes and hiding in beds and couches.
 Buggy Beds is a bed bug glue trap designed as an early detection and prevention system for infestation.
 Simply slid the trap under box springs or couch cushions and the glue will attract bugs and kill them.
 Maria Curcio and Veronica Perlongo’s pitch was so compelling, every shark bit onto their idea at $250,000 for 25%.
 As of 2020, international sales have grown across 23 countries at over $1.2 million.